-On a previous article, I highly recommended our readers using a VPN when connecting through a VPN, and it’s not because I was selling any VPN solution to you, but because you are actually risking to lose a lot of your privacy by not doing so.
-So in case you’re still hesitating, let’s show on this article the kind of threats you are facing with by not using a VPN solution.
-Learn about WiFi connection information.
+On a previous article, I highly recommended our readers using a VPN when connecting through a VPN, and it’s not because I was selling any VPN solution to you, but because you are risking to lose a lot of your privacy by not doing so.
+So in case, you’re still hesitating, let’s show on this article the kind of threats you are facing with by not using a VPN solution.

 Let’s assume that …

-Let’s say you need to go to a public WI-FI so as to perform some internet-related task.
+Let’s say you need to go to a public Wi-Fi to perform some internet-related task.
 You ask for your credential, then directly connects to the internet without using any VPN solution – let’s also assume that the websites you are accessing are not using the https protocol (more on this on another article).

 Do you know that every traffic you are sending on the internet is sent in clear text?
 I can see you from here wondering what “clear text” is.
-In fact, this means that everything you are sending on the internet is available for reading to anyone who is “willing to”.
+This means that everything you are sending on the internet is available for reading to anyone who is “willing to.”

 Now, if it’s not the gateway administrator, it can be anyone using the same network as you who will pretend that his computer is now the gateway, thereby sending everybody’s traffic to his computer so that all he has to do is read.
 Scary?